cle-b/httpdbg-docs/docs/getting_started.md

 (venv) ~/$ pyhttpdbg
 ```

- * Use a http client to perform a HTTP request
+ * Use a HTTP client to perform a HTTP request

 ```python
 import httpx